 If you are planning on planting a tree or two and are worried about all those little roving diseases, bugs, and bacteria that so love to nestle into the fruit growing there then you may want to know which apple trees are the most disease resistant.

 The most disease resistant apples are: Belmac, Britegold, Dayton, Enterprise, Freedom, Florina, Gold Rush, Jonafree, Liberty, Macfree, Mcshay, Moira, Murray, Nova Easygrow, Novamac, Novaspy, Prima, Primevere, Priscilla, Pristine, Redfree, Richelieu, Rouville, Sir Prize, Trent, William's Pride.

 We have a number of fruit trees in our yard and these are kept pesticide free.
-There are many visitors to the trees in our yard including good bugs and bad bugs, bees, birds, and ourselves and our grandchildren.
+There are many visitors to the trees in our yard including good bugs and bad bugs, bees, birds, my hubby, me, and our grandchildren.
 They would all be affected if we used chemical sprays which is one of the reasons we chose to go organic.

 It hasn't affected our harvest.
 We generally get quite a good crop each year with enough for ourselves and a few of our friends as well.

 Going organic really isn't as difficult as some people believe.